pyrushh/Enhanced-Essentials/README.md

 # Enhanced-Essentials

-Enhanced-Essentials is a high-quality resource pack for Minecraft: Bedrock Edition that enhances the overall gameplay experience and improves the quality of life for players.
+Enhanced-Essentials is a lightweight resource pack for Minecraft: Bedrock Edition that enhances the overall gameplay experience and improves the quality of life for players.

 ## Table of Contents
 - [Features](#features)